 Apple cider vinegar is also perfect as it is high is malic acid which is also another AHA.
 This will help get rid of the dead skin cells and boost your skin renewal.

 - 1 teaspoon honey

-- 2 teaspoon coconut oil ( we love that brand for its quality and cheap price)
+- 2 teaspoon coconut oil ( we love that brand on Amazon for its quality and cheap price)

 - 1 teaspoon powdered milk